microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_ubuntu/_index.md

 ## Deploy a VMware Ubuntu VM and connect it to Azure Arc using Terraform

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Ubuntu Server, VMware vSphere virtual machine and connect it as an Azure Arc-enabled server resource.
+The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Ubuntu Server, VMware vSphere virtual machine and connect it as an Azure Arc-enabled server resource.

 ## Prerequisites